Laufire/resist/ReadMe.md

 # ReSiSt

 	React Simple State-tree.
-A simple lib to help with state management in React.
+A simple and easy to learn state management framework for React.

 ## The `Why`